KU-EECS-581-Self-Driving-Golfcart/CADD-E/README.md

 # Enter the repository
 cd CADD-E

-# Change permissions on build script to allow execution (this only needs to be done once)
+# Change permissions on build and setup scripts to allow execution (this only needs to be done once)
-chmod +x build.sh
+chmod +x build.sh setup.sh

+# Install dependencies
+./setup.sh
 ```

 ## Building and Executing